Project TYO: A Long-Term Commitment to Tokyo’s Hip-Hop Culture, Community, and History

 I began shooting Project TYO at approximately 1:00 AM JPT on July 5, 2025, marking the project’s first formal fieldwork within Tokyo’s hip-hop ecosystem.

-The first members of Tokyo’s hip-hop scene that I encountered and documented were DJ Chari, DJ Sinatra, Jin Dogg, Yuki Chiba, and several others, with Yuki Chiba becoming the first individual from Tokyo’s hip-hop community whom I personally met and photographed in portrait form.
+The first members of Tokyo’s hip-hop scene I encountered and documented were DJ Chari, DJ Sinatra, Jin Dogg, Yuki Chiba, and several others, with Yuki Chiba becoming the first individual from Tokyo’s hip-hop community whom I personally met and photographed in a portrait.

 Tokyo is my favourite city, and my curiosity about its hip-hop ecosystem long preceded this project.